dpjanes/homestar-denon-avr/README.md

-# iotdb-bridge-denon-avr
+# homestar-denon-avr

-Denon AVR Bridge for IOTDB
+Connect and control Denon AVR(s) with HomeStar and IOTDB.

+See <a href="samples/">the samples</a> for details how to add to your project.

 ## About